Develop an investing plan

 Putting a plan together involves developing strategies and

 choosing the right investments.
-The work you've already done on

 What to do before you make an